Updated: Jun 20, 2021

 Jelly Roll Johnson, one of the best harmonica players in the world

-So I dismantled my studio, put it in my car, and headed to Knoxville.
+So I dismantled the essential elements of my studio, packed it safely in my car, and headed to Knoxville.
 It's 900 miles between me and them, so I spent the night in Winchester, Virginia, driving down the eastern slopes of the Blue Ridge Mountains.
 I continued the next day, down Interstate 81 into Tennessee, and finally jumping onto I-40 just past White Pine.
-Janice was making some dinner by the time I got there and we caught up, since we hadn't seen each other in a year.
+Janice was making some dinner by the time I got there and we caught up, since we hadn't seen each other in more than a year.

 My equipment set up in Monte and Janice's living room